hyprwm/hyprland-wiki/pages/Getting Started/Installation.md

 you will also need to build the latest wayland, wayland-protocols, and libdisplay-info tagged releases from source

-For screensharing, you can install also install xdg-desktop-portal-wlr or xdg-desktop-portal-hyprland
+For screensharing, you can also `install xdg-desktop-portal-wlr` or `xdg-desktop-portal-hyprland`

 ```bash
 sudo apt-get install -y xdg-desktop-portal-wlr
 ```